Andreatugores/Scientific-computing/README.md

 Considering interactive content as a powerful resource that provides a unique experience to users and manages to retain their attention more efficiently, an approach of making the code more interactive was decided to be the best way to improve the Jupyter Notebooks.

 Python packages are the fundamental unit of shareable code in Python, and they make it easy to reuse your code; maintain it and share it with your colleagues and the wider Python community.
 By taking this into account, being sure that all the needed packages were imported at the beginning of the notebook was an important step to guarantee that the analysis and plotting would take place when their corresponding commands were executed by the user.

-Apart from the previous required packages, new libraries were added, such as [pandas](https://pandas.pydata.org/pandas-docs/stable/) and [matplotlib](https://matplotlib.org/), to be able to use DataFrames to store information of the analysis, and to show the histograms that are produced within the same notebook.

 To run the code as smoothly as possible, conditionals were included in certain cells, to avoid the repeated execution of commands that were only needed to be used only once.